 While the NVRA explicitly prohibits states from removing a voter from the registration rolls simply for not voting, it is legal for states to flag inactivity as an indicator that a voter may have moved and eventually remove that voter from the rolls.
-However, if your state's list maintenance laws allow for removing voters from the rolls simply because they have skipped voting in several consecutive elections and have not responded to a mailed notice, abolishing these "use it or lose it" provisions should be a priority reform.
-While states may justify this practice by saying that not voting in recent elections and not responding to a mailed notice is a proxy for identifying people who have moved to a different jurisdiction, this is a highly imperfect and unnecessary mechanism for keeping voting rolls up to date.
-Advocating for your state to get rid of it ensures that people who get energized to vote in a particular election can cast a ballot instead of showing up at the polls and discovering they are no longer registered.
+Nevertheless, if your state's list maintenance laws permit the removal of voters simply because they have skipped voting in several consecutive elections and have not responded to a mailed notice, abolishing these "use it or lose it" provisions should be a priority reform.
+While states may justify this practice by saying that not voting in recent elections and not responding to a mailed notice is a proxy for identifying people who have moved to a different jurisdiction, this is a highly imperfect and unnecessary mechanism for keeping voter rolls up to date.
+Advocating for your state to get rid of such laws ensures that people who get energized to vote in a particular election can cast a ballot instead of showing up at the polls and discovering they are no longer registered.